bsmith89/make-bml/make-lesson.md

 The original behavior is restored.

-Sometimes you just want Make to tell you what it thinks about the current state of your files.
+Sometimes you just want _Make_ to tell you what it thinks about the current state of your files.
-`make --dry-run isles.words.tsv` will print Make's execution plan, without actually carrying it out.
+`make --dry-run isles.words.tsv` will print _Make_'s execution plan, without actually carrying it out.
 The flag can be abbreviated as `-n`.